Pseudoterminal: Variants

 In the BSD PTY system, the slave device file, which generally has a name of the form /dev/tty[p-za-e][0-9a-f], supports all system calls applicable to text terminal devices.
 Thus it supports login sessions.
 The master device file, which generally has a name of the form /dev/pty[p-za-e][0-9a-f], is the endpoint for communication with the terminal emulator.
 With this [p-za-e] naming scheme, there can be at most 256 tty pairs.
-Also, finding the first free pty master can be racy unless a locking scheme is adopted.
+Also, finding the first free pty master can introduce a race condition unless a locking scheme is adopted.
 For that reason, recent BSD operating systems, such as FreeBSD, implement Unix98 PTYs.

 BSD PTYs have been rendered obsolete by Unix98 ptys whose naming system does not limit the number of pseudo-terminals and access to which occurs without danger of race conditions. /dev/ptmx is the "pseudo-terminal master multiplexer".
 Opening it returns a file descriptor of a master node and causes an associated slave node /dev/pts/N to be created.